vgilabert94/ObjectDetection-OMR/README.md

 I'm going to train Keras-RetinaNET model to detect objets in handwritten music documents in the field of Optical Music Recognition.

 I was using Google Colab connected to My [Google Drive](https://drive.google.com/drive/folders/1oBDuIsCN0bmCj0MlGA7CfsqMHOKyHq8p) to store data.
-You can follow the installation, traning, convert model and evaluation in: "RetinaNET Keras.ipynb".
+You can follow the installation, training, convert model and evaluation in: "RetinaNET Keras.ipynb".
-The annotation procces I used MATLAB Image Labeler and converting to CSV files with python script.
+In the annotation procces I used MATLAB Image Labeler and to convert to CSV files, python scripts.

 ### Installation RetinaNET

 I use the RetinaNET model implementated in keras.
-For install correctly RetinaNET-Keras, follows the steps that they provide in his repository:
+To install correctly RetinaNET-Keras, you have to follow the steps that they provide in their repository:

 1) Clone this repository. (https://github.com/fizyr/keras-retinanet)
 2) Ensure numpy is installed using `pip install numpy`
 3) In the repository, execute `pip install . --user`
 4) Run this command to compile Cython code: `python setup.py build_ext --inplace`

-### Annotations format
+### Annotations
+mat
 The CSV file with annotations should contain one annotation per line.
 Images with multiple bounding boxes should use one row per bounding box.
 Note that indexing for pixel values starts at 0.